Chanua

 Local manufacturing

-CHANUA is a Kiswahili word which, directly translated means “enlighten”.
+CHANUA is a Kiswahili word which, directly translated means enlighten.
 It implies elevating someone’s mental state to become curious about a certain topic.

 CHANUA is a fun game that engages young girls of the Lamu Island in STEM education.
 It mirrors real-life situations on the island and encourages critical thinking and scientific curiosity.
-The game promotes teamwork, builds knowledge and confidence, and sparks important discussions about girls in STEM.
+The game promotes teamwork, builds knowledge

 Personal reflection